‘The Masked Singer’ Spoilers: The Winner’s Identity Was Never Guessed By Judges

 During the show’s TCA panel, Robin Thicke also dished on the difficulty of figuring out who the stars behind the masks are.

 “You would think that by the last episode after seeing five or so performances from each person that you would have them pegged, and yet on the final performance, I was completely blown away by the last show.
-And I was way off,” Robin stated, adding that he thought “for sure” that he knew who the winner would be, but that he “wasn’t even close.”
+And I was way off,” Robin stated, adding that he thought “for sure” that he knew who the winner would be — but that he “wasn’t even close.”

 The Masked Singer has already unmasked nine contestants.
 Antonio Brown was revealed as the hippo in the first episode, followed by stars such as Terry Bradshaw, Ricki Lake, Latoya Jackson, Tommy Chong, Rumer Willis, Joey Fatone, Tori Spelling, and Margaret Cho.